-Using poetry and spoken-word, Prince Ea share some dope concepts on his channel and in this video where he talks about challenging your self-perception.
+Using poetry and spoken-word, Prince Ea shares some dope concepts on his channel and in this video where he talks about a topic that’s on brand for us and one of our favorite vurbs: challenging your self-perception.

 Re-framing can shake loose many ridiculous hangups and beliefs that make us live smaller than we are.
 It can create shifts in consciousness and self-perception.

-His bottom line message is that the “feeling” of depression can be real, but you are YOU, not your mood.
+The takeaway from this piece is that the “feeling” of depression can be real, but you are YOU; you’re not your mood.

-Suffering from depression, please send a request to firstname.lastname@example.org for a challenge on this topic.
-With enough interest, we’ll run a 3-month campaign to get you out of your head an into your life.
+Are you suffering from depression?
+Send a request to firstname.lastname@example.org if you’d like us to put together a challenge or develop more content on this topic.
+With enough interest, we’ll run a 3-month campaign led by a therapist and with plenty of ideas and strategies to get you out of your head and into your life.

-This is the number one thing I want to share about the disease: Depression is a f**king liar.
+This is the number one thing I want to share about the disease: Depression is a f*cking liar.
 Almost everything your depressed mind tells you is a lie.
-Messages like these can seem real, but if you feed into them and don’t challenge your thoughts, you won’t get better:
+Messages like these can seem real, and if you feed into them and don’t challenge your thoughts, you won’t get better:

 - I don’t like people.